- Clinical science

 -

-- Lacunar stroke (small vessel occlusion resulting in subcortical ischemia)
+- Lacunar infarcts (small vessel occlusion causing subcortical ischemia)

 - Chronic subcortical ischemia